UCSF-HMTRC/hyperpolarized_mri_book/hyperpolarized_mri_book/neurology/neurology.md

-In addition to MRI/MRS, the use of other imaging approaches, such as PET, computed tomography (CT), ultrasound (US) or bioluminescence imaging (BLI) could also be potentially valuable to complement HP data, and most of these approaches have been used in conjunction with HP ^13^C MR in oncology studies.
+In addition to MRI/MRS, the use of other imaging approaches, such as PET, computed tomography (CT), ultrasound (US) or bioluminescence imaging (BLI) could also be potentially valuable to complement HP data, and most of these approaches have been used in conjunction with HP <sup>13</sup>C MR in oncology studies.
 When studying the brain, PET approaches are the most useful, and could be used to further our understanding of metabolic changes linked to pathogenesis.
-For example, ^18^F-FDG-PET could be used as a complement to ^13^C MRSI of HP pyruvate or HP glucose in Alzheimer's disease, where glucose uptake has been shown to decrease early \[77\].
+For example, <sup>18</sup>F-FDG-PET could be used as a complement to <sup>13</sup>C MRSI of HP pyruvate or HP glucose in Alzheimer's disease, where glucose uptake has been shown to decrease early \[77\].

-b-Genetic studies of animal models
+#### Genetic studies of animal models

 Genetically engineered and transgenic animal models of disease are extremely useful and widely used in the context of neurological disorders \[78\].
-Conventional or conditional knockin (KI) or knockout (KO) mice can help understand not only the added value of HP ^13^C MRSI, but also dissect the mechanisms behind the observed modulations of the HP ^13^C MR signals.
+Conventional or conditional knockin (KI) or knockout (KO) mice can help understand not only the added value of HP <sup>13</sup>C MRSI, but also dissect the mechanisms behind the observed modulations of the HP <sup>13</sup>C MR signals.
 In conventional KI/KO models, one or several genes are artificially impaired/eliminated (KO) or overexpressed/added (KI) in all cells and tissues in the animal body.
 On the other hand, conditional KI/KO models involve gene KI/KO that only target specific cells, tissues